p-hzamora/FluentValidation/docs/collections.md

 ## Collections of Simple Types

-You can use the `RuleForEach` method to apply the same rule to multiple items in a collection:
+You can use the `rule_for_each` method to apply the same rule to multiple items in a collection:

 ```python
 public class Person